We lashed the boat alongside the owner's outboard-powered fishing boat and motored upstream. In the rapids we were forced to pole and push.

 His saw was interesting in that it had a cutout, which is said was to reduce surface area and friction.
 Its the first time I've seen this.

-He claimed he region's boatbuilding techniques came from the Nagara River where we'd just built our boat, but he used the more stranded flat-steel nails and also the typical chisel for piloting nail holes.
+He claimed the region's boatbuilding techniques came from the Nagara River where we'd just built our boat, but he used the more standard flat-steel nails and also the typical chisel for piloting nail holes.

 He uses no drawings, relying on memorized dimensions and this set of patterns.
 He won't be building a boat next winter but definitely the winter following.
 I have an idea it could possibly be a workshop for those interested in learning traditional Japanese boatbuilding.
-We'll see if the company would be interested in such a partnership.
+I've spoken to them and the company is interested in such a partnership.
+We'll see about putting a program together.